PENEKhun/springdog/README.md

 ## License

-This project is licensed under the terms of the [apache 2.0] license.
+This project is licensed under the terms of the [Apache 2.0] license.

 [apache 2.0]: LICENSE.txt